 - Asks in detail about any problems and offers understandable solutions.
 When considering an electrical contractor, you should:

 - Ask for references.
 Find out if other customers were satisfied.
 Check with the local Better Business Bureau regarding any filed complaints.

 - Compare price.
 Get bids from a few contractors.
 Make sure you give each contractor the same specifications and materials needed for the job.

 - Remember!
-How a company treats you now reflects how they will treat you if there's a problem.
-A quality electrical contractor listens to your problems, understands what you want accomplished and is willing to follow up after the work is completed.
+How a company treats you now reflects how it will treat you if there's a problem.
+A quality electrical contractor listens to your problems, understands what you want to be accomplished, and is willing to follow up after the work is completed.